newlandsvalley/purescript-school-of-music/README.md

 -----

 *  Allow variable definitions to refer to other variables defined earlier in the same scope
-*  Add the dynamic markings to the DSL - Accent, Crescendo, Diminuendo, StdLoudness
+*  Add the other dynamic markings to the DSL - Accent, StdLoudness
 *  Add the Ritardando and Accelerando tempo markings to the DSL
 *  Add Staccato, Legato and Slurred articulations to the DSL
 *  Load and save scores